The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 After making all the changes, just save them and restart your computer (or laptop).
 There should be no error messages or other similar problems.

-If the problems still remain, you should fix them by creating a special boot disk.
+If problems still persist, you should fix them by creating a special boot disk.

-One of the easiest ways to do this is to use the command line or special programs Rufus type.
+One of the most simple ways to do this - use the command line or special programs Rufus type.

 Rice.
 6. Create a boot disk that supports GPT by default.

-When using such a drive, the probability of an error-free installation of the system is almost 100 percent.
+When using such a drive, the probability of error-free system installation is almost 100 percent.

-However, to be safe, one more step should be taken - to delete the bootmgr file in the main directory of the USB flash drive, which can lead to another attempt to boot without GPT support.
+However, to be on the safe side, you should perform one more action - delete the bootmgr file in the main directory of the USB flash drive, which may lead to another attempt to boot without GPT support.

 To do this, you can try to use the already built-in tools of the installed operating system or special utilities.

-Important: If necessary, the ways to change styles back from MBR to GPT are just as simple.
-What's more, the data written to the disc is not lost, unlike conversion to an older format.
+Important: If necessary, the methods for changing styles back from MBR to GPT are just as simple.
+Moreover, the data written on the disc is not lost, unlike conversion to an older format.

-An option to change the style of disks, suitable for computers with an outdated boot interface and, moreover, an old-style HDD (IDE).
+An option to change the disk style, suitable for computers with an outdated boot interface and, especially, an old type HDD (IDE).

 A necessary condition for performing such actions is that the hard drive partitions must be empty, since all data is deleted during the conversion process.

-If the information on the disk is not needed by the user, it can not be deleted.
+If the information on the disk is not needed by the user, it does not need to be deleted.

-Changing the style to MBR by the installer of the operating system will require the following steps:
+To change the style to the MBR, the person installing the operating system will need to do the following:

-1. When choosing a partition type during system installation, press the Shift and F10 keys;
+1. When selecting a partition type during system installation, press the Shift and F10 keys;

 2. In the command line that opens on the screen, enter two commands - first discpart, then list disk;